-The Bet365 Revolut service is unavailable, not ranking among the current payment methods available there.
-I’ve found alternative options including e-wallets, debit cards, and bank transfers.
+The Bet365 Revolut service is no longer a viable option when it comes to sports betting in the United Kingdom.
+It is not ranking among the current payment methods available at Bet365.
+However, we have found alternative options including e-wallets, debit cards, and bank transfers.

 Revolut is no longer available to use at UK bookmakers or betting sites.
 Fortunately, Bet365 does have 11 deposit methods and eight withdrawal methods to choose from.
-Find some Bet 365 Revolut alternatives by reading this guide.
+By reading this extensive guide regarding Bet365 and Revolut, you will find an alternative to using Revolut at Bet365.

-Unfortunately, no. Legislative changes made in the UK in 2020 meant that Revolut would no longer be included as a payment method across the online betting landscape.
+Unfortunately, no. Legislative changes made in the United Kingdom in 2020 meant that Revolut would no longer be included as a payment method across the online betting landscape.

 If you hop across and read the Bet365 review here, though, you will know there are many other alternative methods to look at.

-No - Revolut is currently unavailable for deposits and withdrawals, although there are plenty of other options to choose from instead.
-I’ve given you some key options in this table.
+No - the gambling block does just that - it blocks all deposits or withdrawals.
+Revolut is currently unavailable for deposits and withdrawals, although there are plenty of other options to choose from instead.
+We've given you some key options in this table.
 You can check out Bet365 to find out all the latest options listed there.

 Method | Deposit | Withdraw |